 Herb rubbed pork tenderloin is an easy yet elegant dinner, packed with flavor!
 This pork tenderloin recipe is perfect for Sunday supper or for entertaining dinner guests.

-I hope that you enjoy her herb rubbed pork tenderloin recipe, and visit her website.
+I hope that you enjoy her herb-rubbed pork tenderloin recipe, and visit her website for more healthy inspiration.